What is website visitor tracking?

 Marketing’s Ongoing Role

-Tools that help identify anonymous users on a company website and convert them into viable leads can certainly improve B2B marketing ROI.
+Tools that identify anonymous users on a company website and convert these site visitors to sales leads can certainly improve B2B marketing ROI.
 Even so, this type of lead gen software shouldn’t be the only answer, or a crutch for marketing teams.

 Marketing teams also have to ask: Why aren’t more of our anonymous website users signing up for our content offers?
 What can we do to make our site more engaging… prompting unidentified users to connect with us on a personal level?

-So, while these tracking tools are doing their best to discover potential sales leads from web traffic, the marketing team must keep working to improve online conversions and turn more of their hidden visitors into willing ‘hand-raisers’ for ongoing sales prospect development.
+So, while these traffic monitoring tools are doing their best to discover potential sales leads from web site visitors, the marketing team must keep working to improve online conversions and turn more of their hidden visitors into willing ‘hand-raisers’ for ongoing sales prospect development.

 Web Visitor Tracking and GDPR